-The NASA Shared Services Center (NSSC) is the NASA organization that issues grants to non-civil servant PI's.
-They report the number one cause of grant delays is a failure on the part of the proposer to submit accurate budget rates from their institution including approved indirect rates and appropriate justification for expenditures (see the budget details FAQ and the Guidebook for Proposers for instructions).
+The NASA Shared Services Center (NSSC) is the NASA organization that issues grants to non-governmental PIs.
+The NSSC reports that the number one cause of grant delays is a failure on the part of the proposer to submit accurate budget rates from their institution including approved indirect rates and appropriate justification for expenditures (see the budget details FAQ and the Guidebook for Proposers for instructions).
 This is one YOU can fix.
 Also, the more detail in your budget justification (or narrative) the less likely your grant will be delayed.
 Try to explain procurements in a manner that would be understood by a non-scientist, but with enough detail that they know what will be purchased.

 NASA seeks to have each review panel staffed with members of the scientific community that represent the right expertise for the topic at hand.
 NASA Program Officers work very hard to ensure that is the case, but the combination of so many proposals, often with multiple co-investigators per proposal and an overworked community make it increasingly difficult to put panels together in short order.
 You can help.
 If you are not one of those frequently called upon to serve and feel you could contribute, please let us know.
 We will follow up with a request for more information.
 Volunteering does not guarantee you will be called, but it serves to increase the pool of reviewers which can only help.
 Also, please say yes when you are called.
 We realize the impact on your time, but this is really the best way to keep our programs strong.
 To sign up as a volunteer reviewer visit the Volunteer for Review Panels web page.
-If you don't see anything relevant there, keep in mind that the volunteer page is updated a few times a year as due dates comes and go, so check back.
+If you don't immediately see anything relevant there, keep in mind that the volunteer page is updated a few times a year as due dates comes and go, so check back.
 Also, not all programs have volunteer web forms, so you may write to the program officer who runs the program that most closely aligns with your expertise.
 You can find contact information for all of them at the Program Officers List.